bprakashputta/Audio-Classification-Model-for-Vehicle-Identification/readme.md

-so we have the json data, this one is the head of df, we have audio files,

-we need to train a model using the audio files,
+# Audio Classification Model for Vehicle Identification

+## Overview:

+    This project aims to develop a model for classifying vehicle types using audio files as input data.
+The model's objective is to predict whether the sound corresponds to a car or a truck based on the audio features extracted from the files.